Stop! Your Lease Extension in Llanbradach Could Be FREE

 Llanbradach property with a lease extension has roughly the same value as a freehold

-It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with more than one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional ninety years added to any lease with more than 35 years remaining, the property will be equivalent in value to a freehold for many years ahead.

 Lender Requirement